shervin96/sher/README.md

 # sher
-This is master first modification vesion 1.0
+This is master first modification version 1.0